 By default, Spring Boot uses it’s own REST implementations instead of standard specifications.
 But, you can easily overwrite the implementations to use either JAX-RS or Jersey libraries.

 Dropwizard uses JAX-RS based Jersey as the default and only REST libraries supported for writing your REST APIs.
 However, this is not a bottleneck and good to use the JAX-RS standard for your applications.
-If you are using the specification standard, it is easy to switch to any other implementations that uses the standard specifications.
+If you are using the specification standard, it is easy to switch to any other implementations that use the standard specifications.

-Spring Boot supports wide variety of libraries for the logging mechanism.
-It offers Logback, Log4j, Log4j2, Slf4j and Apache Commons logging.
+Spring Boot supports a wide variety of libraries for the logging mechanism.
+It offers Logback, Log4j, Log4j2, Slf4j and Apache Commons Logging.
 By default, spring boot uses the Logback as the logging implementations.
 You can read our tutorial logging configurations for more understanding on how to use the logging with spring boot.

-Where as Dropwizard supports Logback and Slf4j as the only two libraries that can be used for the logging mechanism.
+Whereas Dropwizard supports Logback and Slf4j as the only two libraries that can be used for the logging mechanism.

-Dropwizard uses it’s own solution for the metrics display.
-One of the great advantage for using Dropwizard over spring boot is to utilize it’s advanced metrics solution.
+Dropwizard uses its own solution for the metrics display.
+One of the great advantage for using Dropwizard over spring boot is to utilize its advanced metrics solution.

 6. Persistence Support

 Dropwizard is very tightly coupled with Hibernate ORM Framework.
-Hibernate is compatible with JPA 2.1, but with dropwizard-hibernate you cannot inject EntityManager for example, and you have to use Hibernate’s Session and SessionFactory.
+Hibernate is compatible with JPA 2.1, but with dropwizard-hibernate, you cannot inject EntityManager for example, and you have to use Hibernate’s Session and SessionFactory.
 This is clearly a limitation if you want to use any other ORM frameworks apart from the Hibernate.

-Where as Spring Boot uses it’s own data abstraction framework Spring Data JPA.
+Whereas Spring Boot uses it’s own data abstraction framework Spring Data JPA.
 Spring Data module is written on JPA 2.1, so it is possible for us to use callback methods like prePersist, preUpdate, etc. Another good news is that Spring Boot works with many other ORMs other than Hibernate.
 It is not very easy to achieve in Dropwizard.